-Every temporary restraining order granted without notice shall be indorsed with the date and hour of issuance and shall expire by its terms within such time after entry, not to exceed ten (10) days, as the court fixes, unless within the time so fixed the order, for good cause shown, and after hearing of argument by the parties or attorneys, is extended for like period or unless the party against whom the order is directed consents that it may be extended for a longer period.
+Every temporary restraining order granted without notice shall be indorsed with the date and hour of issuance; shall be filed forthwith in the clerk's office and entered of record; and shall expire by its terms within such time after entry, not to exceed ten (10) days, as the court fixes, unless within the time so fixed the order, for good cause shown, and after hearing of argument by the parties or attorneys counsel, is extended for like period or unless the party against whom the order is directed consents that it may be extended for a longer period.
 The reasons for the extension shall be entered of record.
 In case a temporary restraining order is granted without notice, the motion for a preliminary injunction shall be set down for hearing at the earliest possible time and takes precedence of all matters except older matters of the same character; and when the motion comes on for hearing the party who obtained the temporary restraining order shall proceed with the application for a preliminary injunction and, if the party does not do so, the court shall dissolve the temporary restraining order.
 On two (2) days' notice to the party who obtained the temporary restraining order without notice or on such shorter notice to that party as the court may prescribe, the adverse party may appear and move its dissolution or modification and in that event the court shall proceed to hear and determine such motion as expeditiously as the ends of justice require.

-If an application for a temporary restraining order without notice to the adverse party is made to and denied by one judicial officer of the court, such application shall not again be made to any other judicial officer unless there is a material change in circumstances.
-The judicial officer to whom such application was originally presented shall note the judicial officer's action in the case file containing such application.
+If an application for a temporary restraining order without notice to the adverse party is made to and denied by one judicial officer justice of the court, such application shall not again be made to any other judicial officer justice unless there is a material change in circumstances.
+The judicial officer justice to whom such application was originally presented shall note the judicial officer's justice's action upon the complaint in the case file containing such application.